opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

 For more details, see [Felzenszwalb2006]_.

-By default, :ocv:class:`StereoBeliefPropagation` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
+By default, :ocv:class:`gpu::StereoBeliefPropagation` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
 But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better performance.
 To avoid an overflow in this case, the parameters must satisfy the following requirement:

 .. math::